Your FOGO rollout has been delayed until 2026, Claremont. More news to follow.

 GO bins are only used for lawn clippings and garden vegetation.
 These materials are currently mulched and available to residents for free from the West Metro Recycling Centre.

-FOGO bins can accept food scraps, as well as garden organics.
-These materials combined will be taken to a FOGO processing location to be composted into Australian Certified compost.
+FOGO bins are for food scraps as well as garden organics.
+These materials combined are taken to a FOGO processing location to be composted into Australian Certified compost.

 -